 Licensing considerations and preparations

-If you use our Amazon AWS tiered instances that come prelicensed with a stated amount of "xx connected devices" then you need not worry about licenses at all.
-That is then taken care of internally by Amazon's systems that take care of licensing and billing.
-You can then just set up a new instance and migrate your data there.
-At the moment if you want to switch from for example a 10 connected devices instance to a 25 connected devices instance on Amazon AWS with our tiered instances, currently the only way to do this is to take a backup of your old instance's Access Server data, and then restoring it on the new instance, updating the DNS record pointing to your Access Server or reattaching the old elastic IP to the new instance, and then taking the old instance down (to avoid incurring extra costs).
+- Pre-licensed AWS tiered instances are the Amazon AWS tiered instances that come pre-licensed with a stated amount of "xx connected devices," you need not worry about licenses.
+Amazon's systems manage licensing and billing for your instances.
+You can set up a new instance and migrate your data there.
+As an example, if you want to switch from a 10 connected devices instance to a 25 connected devices instance, you would backup your old instance's Access Server data, restore it on the new instance, update the DNS record pointing to your Access Server or reattach the old elastic IP to the new instance, and then take the old instance down (to avoid incurring extra costs).

 IP address change, DNS record update

 Your users and clients can connect to your Access Server in two ways: